rcrichton/notes/Personal/AI Lap Analysis/Kanban.md

 - [ ] Likes for session or laps
 - [ ] Feature: Activity feed, profile, follow list
 - [ ] Feature: achievements
+- [ ] Feature: Automatic posts to socials for achievements and new sessions

 ## Up Next